plurby/SignalWire/README.md

                 }).fail(function (result) {
                     alert(JSON.stringify(result.Error));
                 });
+		});
 ```

 ##Other Wire Methods##

-You can use $.wire.yourcollection.add(..) to add objects.
-Like this.
+You can use $.wire.yourcollection.add(..) to add objects to a collection.
 The add method will return the added item with updated Id up on completion.

 ```
 	var t = {